-- 1. Resources recommended by specialists or outside agencies - 2.
-LSA time for extra support - 3.
-Visual timetables, and Makaton signs and symbols are used when appropriate e.
+1. Resources recommended by specialists or outside agencies

+- 2. LSA time for extra support

+- 3. Visual timetables, and Makaton signs and symbols are used when appropriate

+- 4. Scaffolding

+- 5. Pre and post teaching

+e.
 How the school provides additional support for learning that is available to pupils with special educational needs:

 - 1. Personalised curriculums are devised using the small steps approach working in small groups. - 2.
 Children work in small groups or on a one to one basis with the TA. - 3.
 All classes have a HLTA/TA support to help meet the needs of pupils with SEND in the classroom. - 4.
 Learning targets/next steps are shared with parents so that children can practice and refine skills at home.
-Some children are supported with homework tasks built around weaker areas.
+Some children are supported with Homework tasks built around weaker areas.